How You Can Make Sure Your Child Eats a Better Lunch

 With the new school year starting up, it’s the perfect time to reflect back on your eating habits as parents to ensure better health for yourself and your entire family.
 This reflection process can be an incredible teaching moment for kids, and it’s a great way to engage with your child on the topics of optimal nutrition, food moderation, portion size and overall long-term health.

 When it comes to devising a game-plan for healthy, nutritious school lunches, don’t wait!
 The sooner you start planning, the better.
-You should also make sure to pencil in your pediatrician for a well-child visit to discuss concerns or questions regarding school meals or to enlist the help of a pediatric dietitian, who can provide in-depth information regarding meal plans and healthy options.
+You should also make sure to pencil in your pediatrician for a well-child visit.
+That way you can discuss concerns or questions regarding school meals or to enlist the help of a pediatric dietitian, who can help with meal plans and healthy options.